ramyardaneshgar/THM-Writeup-TheatHunting-Pivoting/README.md

    - The analysis revealed that the binary `SharpHound.exe`—commonly associated with BloodHound—was executed to enumerate Active Directory objects.
 This indicated the attacker was mapping the domain for privileged accounts or misconfigurations.

 **Findings:**
-The attacker used legitimate tools (`whoami`, `systeminfo`, etc.), PowerShell scripts, and reconnaissance utilities (e.g., SharpHound) to gather critical information about the environment.
+The attacker used legitimate tools (`whoami`, `systeminfo`, etc.), PowerShell scripts, and reconnaissance utilities (SharpHound) to gather critical information about the environment.

 ---